roth-hex-lab/roth-hex-lab.github.io/content/authors/judith/_index.md

 ---

-Judith is a PhD student at the Technical University of Munich, Human-Centered Computing and Extended Reality Lab and a research associate at the University of Applied Sciences Upper Austria, Human Interfaces & Virtual Environments research group.
+Judith is a Doctoral Candidate at the Technical University of Munich, Human-Centered Computing and Extended Reality Lab and a research associate at the University of Applied Sciences Upper Austria, Human Interfaces & Virtual Environments research group.
 During her PhD, she focuses on the empiric evaluation of cross-reality applications.
 During her work as a research associate, she has worked in foundational and industry research projects focusing on cross reality, data visualisation and interface design.

 {{< figure src="austria.png" >}}